 In keeping with its mission to offer educational programs that address security challenges facing the United States, the National Committee on American Foreign Policy organizes public briefings, panel discussions and lectures by prominent government and former government officials and foreign policy experts.

-Ongoing Public Series Include:
+Ongoing Public Event Series

 The Angier Biddle Duke Lecture Series